 Without limiting clause 9.2, the Commonwealth may request an extension of the Tender Validity Period.

-EVALUATION AND ACCEPTANCE (CORE)
+Evaluation and Acceptance (Core)

 Tenders will be evaluated on the basis of best value for money consistent with Commonwealth procurement policies.
 Neither the lowest priced tender nor any tender will necessarily be accepted by the Commonwealth.
 The criteria to be applied for the purposes of evaluation are the extent to which the tenderer’s offer meets the Commonwealth’s requirements set out in the RFT, the tenderer’s capacity to provide the Goods and Maintenance Services, the assessed level of risk arising from the tenderer’s offer and the tendered prices and pricing terms.
 Acceptance of a tender will occur only if a deed is executed.
 Unsuccessful tenderers will be notified of the final decision and may request a debriefing.

 The Commonwealth, at any time during the tendering process, may seek clarification or additional information from, and enter into discussions or negotiations with, any or all tenderers in relation to their tender.

-PROCUREMENT COMPLAINTS (CORE)
+Procurement Complaints (Core)

 In the event tenderers wish to lodge a formal complaint regarding this procurement, the complaint is to be directed in writing to: procurement.complaints@defence.gov.au.
 On the request of the Commonwealth, tenderers are to cooperate with the Commonwealth in the resolution of any complaint regarding this procurement.